AbdeslamEzzaghi/S_Documents-Viewer/README.md

 # URL Modifier Chrome Extension

-A Chrome extension that automatically modifies Scribd document URLs to embed URLs.
+A Chrome extension that automatically previews scribd documents.

-## Description

-This extension takes the current URL of a Scribd document and transforms it into an embed URL.
-For example, `https://www.scribd.com/document/543081123/fiches-pedagogiques` becomes `https://www.scribd.com/embeds/543081123/content`.
-This can be particularly useful for embedding Scribd documents into web pages or for other purposes.

 ## Features

 - Automatically captures the current Scribd document URL from the active tab.
-- Transforms the URL to its embed form.
-- Opens the modified URL in a new tab.
+- Opens a preview of the document in a new tab.

 ## Installation